-Ambry Genetics makes every effort to help clarify the clinical implication of variants of unknown significance (VUSs) via co-segregation analysis through a Family Studies Program.
+Ambry Genetics makes every effort to help clarify clinical implications of variants of unknown significance (VUS) via co-segregation analysis through its Family Studies Program

-Accurate classification of VUSs is integral to understanding the ramifications of genetic results for many patients and their families.
+Accurate classification of a VUS is integral to understanding the ramifications of genetic results for many patients and their families.
 However, such classification is often a challenge due to conflicting or limited available information.
-Follow up testing of appropriate family members through Ambry’s Family Studies Program can provide additional, powerful information to aide in VUS classification.
+Follow-up testing of appropriate family members through Ambry’s Family Studies Program can provide additional, powerful information to aide in VUS classification.

-Primary areas of VUS research include: cancer genetics, genes linked to intellectual disabilities and results from cardiac panels.
-The Family Studies Program operates on a case-by-case basis: requiring a review of the patient’s family history and clinical findings by our clinical diagnostics team prior to approval for testing.
+Primary areas of VUS study include: cancer genetics, genes linked to intellectual disabilities and results from other next generation sequencing panels.
+The Family Studies Program operates on a case-by-case basis, requiring a review of the patient’s family history and clinical findings by our Clinical Diagnostics team prior to approval for testing.

 Family Studies Process:

-*Application and required materials can be faxed to Ambry Genetics at 949-900-5501 ATTN: Genetic Counselor.
+*Application and required materials can be faxed to Ambry Genetics at 949-271-5621 ATTN: Family Studies